Azure/blackbelt-aks-hackfest/linux-container-workshop/hol-content/02-dockerize-apps.md

 1. Create a Dockerfile

-    * Open Visual Studio Code
+    * Access the jumpbox
     * In the `~/blackbelt-aks-hackfest/linux-container-workshop/app/web` directory, add a file called "Dockerfile"
+        * If you in in a SSH session, use vi as the editor
+        * In RDP, you can use Visual Studio Code

     * Add the following lines and save:

         ```